 Admission requirements and procedures differ by school and by type of program.
 Please check with the institutions in which you are interested to learn about their policies.
 In general, most institutions require a high school diploma or GED, a criminal background check, medical history and physical exam and at least one professional reference.

 Generally, when applying for admission to an associate or bachelor's degree RN program you usually have to follow the regular admissions protocol for the institution.
-That means they will likely ask for your high school transcript and scores from college entrance exams, for example the SAT or ACT.
+That means they will likely ask for your high school transcript and scores from college entrance exams, for example, the SAT or ACT.
 Some nursing schools require applicants to take the National League for Nurses Pre-Entrance Exam.
-If you are applying to an associate degree in nursing or a diploma in nursing program you may also be required to have taken prerequisite coursework, including chemistry, anatomy, physiology, English and math.
+If you are applying for an associate degree in nursing or a diploma in nursing program you may also be required to have taken prerequisite coursework, including chemistry, anatomy, physiology, English, and math.
 You may be allowed to take some of these courses while you are enrolled in nursing school but you will have to take others before you begin.

 You may also have to take an entrance exam for admission to a practical nursing program.
-In addition, there may be prerequisites, for example high school chemistry.
+In addition, there may be prerequisites, for example, high school chemistry.

 04What You Must Do After You Graduate From Nursing School